 MA students may choose either the thesis option (Plan I), in which students focus their work in one area of concentration and write a research thesis in that field, or the non-thesis option (Plan II), in which students choose a major and a minor field of concentration.
-All MA students must take HIST 664 (Advanced Historiography) and must fulfill the department’s language requirement (please see the Graduate Handbook for details).
+All MA students must take HIST 664 (Advanced Historiography) and must fulfill the department’s language requirement.
+Please see the Graduate Handbook and Forms page for details).

 - Plan I students will complete 30 credit hours, comprised of 24 hours of coursework (of which at least 18 hours must be in History) and 6 hours of thesis credit (HIST 599).

 - Plan II students will complete 33 hours of coursework credit.
 They will select one regional concentration as their major field (requiring a minimum of 18 hours of coursework) and one of the following options for their secondary field of concentration:

 - A) selecting a secondary field as their minor field of concentration (requiring a minimum of 12 hours of coursework) and taking a comprehensive exam in that minor field; or

 - B) completing a transcripted graduate minor in another unit campus (requiring a minimum of 12 hours of credit in that unit) and fulfilling all the requirements of that graduate minor; or